 - ID requirements are strictly enforced.
 It is the candidate’s responsibility to read and understand the instructions and requirements.

-- Report to the test centre at least 30 minutes before scheduled time of the test.
+- Report to the test center at least 30 minutes before scheduled time of the test.

 - Official identification document mentioned on the appointment voucher.